facebook/create-react-app/README.md

 # ☢ custom-react-scripts ☢
-#### Support for custom create-react-app config without ejecting the app

 ### ⚠️ Disclaimer:
 > This is **not** a fork of ```create-react-app```.
 It's just a fork of ```react-scripts``` with simple babel/webpack modifications that can toggle extra features.